Thamel Kathmandu NP nepal@jagadambaholidays.com

 Concluding Your Journey in Nepal

-To ensure a smooth and timely departure, an official representative from Jagadamba Holidays will collect you from your hotel 3.5 hours prior to your scheduled flight departure.
-Our team is committed to providing a reliable and comfortable transfer service to Tribhuvan International Airport, allowing you to conclude your journey with peace of mind.
+For a smooth and well-organised departure, a representative from Jagadamba Holidays will collect you from your hotel approximately 3.5 hours prior to your scheduled international flight.
+A private transfer will then take you to Tribhuvan International Airport, ensuring a comfortable and timely conclusion to your stay in Nepal.

 None